sheng-liu/sojourner.github.io/_posts/2019-04-16-axiomatic.md

 <img src="https://chauff.github.io/img/ecir2019-pipeline.png" width="800px">

+Once a diagnostic dataset is created, it can be employed on any neural IR model, it is thus a way to diagnose models in a **model-agnostic manner**.
+All we consider is *how* each trained model ranks the provided document instances.
+This in turn tells us to what extent a model has learnt the type of knowledge encoded in an axiom.
+As diagnostic datasets do *not* require relevance judgments, they can be extracted from almost any given set of queries and document corpus.

 ### Findings

 We empirically validate to what extent well-known deep IR models are able to realize the axiomatic pattern underlying the datasets.
 The table :point_down: contains the main results of our work.